 The King Neptune Fountain of Dunkirk, New York

 The King Neptune Fountain was produced at the J. W. Fiske Company of NYC, considered an eminent manufacturer of decorative cast iron and cast zinc items in the late nineteeth century.
 The fountain was purchased in 1883 and stood in front of the administration office building at the Brooks Locomotive Works (which later became the American Locomotive Company --ALCO).
-When the office building was torn down in 1937, the fountain was truned over to the cinty of Dunkirk, and up to the1970’s it resided in the center of Washington Park, in operation as a fountain.
+When the office building was torn down in 1937, the fountain was turned over to the city of Dunkirk, and it stood in the center of Washington Park, in operation as a fountain, into the 1960's.

 The fountain, made of zinc and painted to resemble bronze, weighs 900 pounds and stands seven feet tall.
 At least one “twin” to the fountain is on display in Staten Island, New York.
-That fountain’s original, located in the Snug Harbor Cultural Center and Botanical Garden, is missing a hand, an arm, and a foot.
+That fountain’s original is now located in the Snug Harbor Cultural Center and Botanical Garden and is missing a hand, an arm, and a foot.
 A working replica based on the original stands on the park grounds.

 Images Copyright D. Andrasik and Dunkirk Historical Museum.